 Crockpot Turkey Stock is the most hands-off way to make post-turkey-dinner stock for soups, stews, sauces, and more.
 10 hours of set-it-and-forget-it—then strain the broth and put it in storage containers.
 This recipe makes a rich, concentrated broth.

-It’s the day after Thanksgiving here in the US.
-That means that I have a gigantic turkey carcass hanging out in my fridge.
-Each year for the last 5 years, I’ve made gallons of turkey stock on the day after Thanksgiving.
-(Sometimes I put if off until Saturday if I’m extra tired.)
+We are less than 2 weeks away from Thanksgiving here in the US.
+Thanksgiving always means that I'll have a gigantic turkey carcass on my hands.
+Each year for the last 5 years, I've made gallons of turkey stock on the day after Thanksgiving.
+(Sometimes I put if off until Saturday if I'm extra tired.)
 I usually enlist my largest stockpot AND my wort kettle (from beer brewing!) for this purpose.